nhs-england-patient-safety/patient-safety-data-request-template/README.md

 -   `microsoft365.R` - this file uploads the excel file created by `formatter.R` to sharepoint.

+-   `styles.R` - this file is where the styles used by openxlsx are created.

 ## Process in each database file

 Each file follows a very similar process.
 They will all create these objects in the following order (where x is the name of the database.